H4tch/Shell-Scripts/Readme.md

 Records your desktop and streams it to your TwitchTv channel.
 This relies on your twitch key to be stored at ~/.ssh/twitch_key.

+#### WishList
+This is a C++ script that checks a list of Amazon items and notifies you if the price falls below your desired price.